-Description Two storey detached chalet villa.
-Accommodation GROUND FLOOR: Entrance Hall, Lounge with open plan Dining Area, Kitchen with Living Room, double Bedroom, Cloakroom (with W.C.).
-FIRST FLOOR: Master Bedroom (with en suite Shower Room), 2 further Bedroom and Bath/Shower Room (with W.C.).
-Gross internal floor area (m2) 223 m2, or thereby.
-Neighbourhood and location Established residential area of mixed style private housing on the outskirts of the town of Ayr and convenient for most amenities.
-Age Constructed in 1972.
-Weather Dry and fair.
+Description Detached bungalow.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Living/Bedroom, Bedroom 2, Open Plan Lounge/Diner, Kitchen, Rear Vestibule & Shower Room (with Wc).
+Gross internal floor area (m2) The gross internal floor area extends to 90m2 or thereby.
+Neighbourhood and location Established residential area of similar style private housing convenient for most amenities.
+Age Constructed in approximately 1960.
+Weather Dry and fair following a long dry spell.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The are two chimney of brick construction.
+Single rear chimney of brick construction and rendered.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof has a pitched profile overlaid with inter locking concrete tiles including ridge tiles.
-There are dormer projections to front and rear which also have tiled pitches.
-We were able to partially inspect an area of Apex roof void via a bedroom cupboard ceiling hatch where the roof was seen to be of timber framed construction.
+The roof has a pitched and hipped profile overlaid with original interlocking clay tiles including ridge and hip tiles.
+The rear extension has a flat roof assumed to be overlaid in felt or similar.
+We were able to access the main roof void via a kitchen ceiling hatch where the roof was seen to be of timber frame construction overlaid with timber sarking boards.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Walls appear to be of cavity brick/blockwork construction mainly roughcast externally with some area of stone blockwork cladding.
-We were advised cavity wall insulation has been installed.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Foundations and concealed parts were not exposed or Windows, external doors and joinery Foundations and concealed parts were not exposed or inspected.
+Walls are of cavity brick construction finished mainly in render Windows, external doors and joinery Foundations and concealed parts were not exposed or inspected.
+Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
+Internal and external doors were opened and closed Windows, external doors and joinery Foundations and concealed parts were not exposed or inspected.
+Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where Windows, external doors and joinery Foundations and concealed parts were not exposed or inspected.
+Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
+Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
+Foundations and concealed parts were not exposed or inspected.
+Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are mainly uPVC framed sealed unit double-glazing with some timber double-glazed units in places.
-The main front entrance door comprises timber double outer storm doors and there are uPVC double-glazed external doors at the kitchen and sitting room area.
-Eaves and soffits are mainly PVC clad.
+Windows are uPVC framed sealed unit double glazing with matching front and rear entrance door and rear patio doors.
+Windows, external doors and joinery External decorations Foundations and concealed parts were not exposed or inspected.
+Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+Windows are uPVC framed sealed unit double glazing with